waveform80/picamera/docs/recipes1.rst

 =============================

-The simplest way to capture long time-lapse sequences is with the :meth:`~picamera.PiCamera.capture_continuous` method.
+The simplest way to capture long time-lapse sequences is with the :meth:`~picamera.camera.PiCamera.capture_continuous` method.
 With this method, the camera captures images continually until you tell it to stop.
 Images are automatically given unique names and you can easily control the delay between captures.
 The following example shows how to capture images with a 5 minute